UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query TRIBE/FEI price from Uniswap v2 using 5-minute TWAP.
+1. Query TRIBE/FEI price from Uniswap v2 using the twapLength value specified in ancillary data, or a 5-minute TWAP if none is specified.
 2. Query the FEI/USD price as defined in this UMIP above.
 3. Multiply TRIBE/FEI price in step 1 with FEI/USD price from step 2.
 4. Round result from step 3 to 8 decimals to get the TRIBE/USD price.